 This is such a charming book that shows what a hero a dad can be in their child's life.
 More important than the old-fashioned standards of dads being tough or making money, this shows the father in a nurturing and loving role.

-I Am Jazzby Jessica Herthel and Jazz Jennings, illustrated by Shelagh McNichols ($18, IndieBound)
+by Jessica Herthel and Jazz Jennings, illustrated by Shelagh McNichols ($18, I Am Jazz IndieBound)

 This sweet autobiography of young transgender activist Jazz Jennings is a simple and sweet explanation of what it is like for your brain to be one gender and your body to be another.
 Jazz puts it simply, explaining that she was "born this way."